Changing lives Through...

 Every year since 2001, White Plains High School students give back to their community and earn community service hours through the Community Service Program at El Centro.
 They serve as tutors and translators, 10 10 distribute flyers for special events, and help distribute food, recruit other students and parents to attend events at El Centro, and set up and organize various other activities throughout the year.
 325 students registered to perform community service in 2021.

 Affordable Care Program Assistance

 Since October 2014, a bilingual representative of the Westchester County Department of Health has been on site at El Centro one full day a week to offer our clients free assistance in completing the application paperwork for the Affordable Care Program.
 46 clients were assisted onsite until March 2020.
 From April to December, our clients were assisted via telephone to ensure safety for both our clients and the Westchester County Health Department Navigator.

 Because of its closeness to and knowledge of the Hispanic community, El Centro Hispano has been called upon since its inception in 1974 by many agencies and organizations in the City of White Plains to communicate and disseminate important information or publications to the local Hispanic population.

 Since 2008, El Centro has supported 68 White Plains residents diagnosed with cancer with a range of services including referrals to cancer specialists, assistance in communicating with doctors and hospitals, and/or with modest monetary help.

-Since 2013, twice a month, El Centro has also been distributing fresh bread, fruits, dairy products, meat, frozen foods, and vegetables to an average of 95 families each time (averaging 363 individuals).
-Through a grant from the Giving Circle of Lower Westchester El Centro purchases food from the Food Bank for Westchester for our clients.
+Since 2013, twice a month, El Centro has been distributing fresh bread, fruits, dairy products, meat, frozen foods, and vegetables throughout the year.
+Thanks to a grant from the Giving Circle of Lower Westchester, El Centro purchases food from the Food Bank for Westchester for our clients.
 Last year the Food Bank truck delivered a total of 163,383 pounds of food to 5,295 families from January to December.